w3c/automotive-viss2/feeder/feeder-rl/README.md

 --dataprovider sim
 ```

+The docker-compose file is located in docker/viss-docker-rl folder.
-docker-compose and Docker located in the project root files run/build the feeder, redis and the vissv2server containers.
+The Docker file is located the project root:  *Dockerfile.rlserver*

-We need docker compose to run the system:
+To build and run.
 ```
+cd docker/viss-docker-rl
 docker compose -f docker-compose-rl.yml build docker compose -f docker-compose-rl.yml up
 ```